Izulu/Image-Processing-for-lab-/README.md

 # Image-Processing-for-lab-
 Matlab codes for Zhang nanolab imaging processing

+·Necessary files:
+1.main-process.
+2.save-image-function.
+3.image-normalization

-Download all code files for correct use.
-Run main-process in Matlab to process your experiments image data.
+Download the above files for simple and correct use.
+Run main-process in Matlab to analyzed your experiments image data.

+·For other functions you want to used, contacting someone in the lab to handle which.